Information security with a system

 What will an ISO 27001 certification cost for my organization?

-The costs for certification according to ISO 27001 are established according to the following four criteria, among others:
+The costs of certification for ISO 27001 are established according to the following four criteria, among others:

 Critical values such as patents, personal data, facilities, and processes associated with your company will be considered.
 The cost of certification is based primarily on the information security requirements and the extent to which confidentiality, integrity, and availability (VIV) of information are affected.